Home>Fixed Deposit>Types Of FD

 If you fall in the 30% tax bracket, this deduction helps you reduce your tax liability by Rs.45,000 (30% of Rs.1.5 lakhs).

-Moreover, as a senior citizen, you also get to enjoy tax benefits on the returns you earn.
+Moreover, as a senior citizen, you also enjoy tax benefits on the returns you earn.
 Returns of Rs.50,000 qualify as a deduction from your taxable income under Section 80TTB of the Income Tax Act, 1961.

 The interest rates are higher on these deposits.
 Senior citizens also enjoy tax deductions on the interest income under Section 80TTB up to Rs.50,000.